 Great Balance of Thermal Capacity

-HVAC units are equipped with rated thermal capacity, which is the metric that determines the amount of heating or cooling that particular unit is able to deliver into a given area.
+HVAC units have rated thermal capacity, which defines how much heating or cooling they can deliver.
 Therefore, with just one VAC system, you won’t have to worry about calculating the separate thermal capacities of the zones covered by two different systems.

 Downsides to HVAC Zoning